isomerpages/moe-bedokgreenpri/_curriculum/English Language.md

 Tan Yan Xin (4 RES)<br>

 * * *

-From March to April 2020, **Zeyrian Faris Bin Mohammad Suhaimi (Primary 5 Resilience)** represented the English Drama Club in the Mythos Junior Orators 2020, an online storytelling competition organised by Anglo-Chinese Junior College for primary school students.
-Participants had to showcase their abilities in delivering stories fluently and expressively in this competition.
+Mythos Junior Orators 2022<br>

-They also had to engage viewers with their interpretations of the different characters.
-Zeyrian achieved the Top 20 Performers and the Top 5 Best Costume Awards for his rendition of **‘The Emperor’s New Clothes’.**
+Raffan Faris Bin Mohammad Suhaimi (4 RSL) and Bukkawar Swara Swapnil (5 INT) of Drama Club had taken part in the Mythos Junior Orators 2022, a storytelling competition for primary school students, organised by Anglo-Chinese Junior College.
+Participants had to showcase their ability to deliver stories a fluent and expressive manner in order to engage viewers with their interpretations of the different characters.
+Swara achieved a Certificate of Participation for her efforts and Raffan achieved the Semi-Finalist award for his rendition of 'The Foolish Lion and the Clever Rabbit'.

 <style>
 img {